qnguyen1206/Ragnar/README.md

 ## 📄 Introduction

-Ragnar is a powerful tool designed to perform comprehensive network scanning, vulnerability assessment, and data ex-filtration.
+Ragnar is a fork from the awesome project [Bjorn](https://github.com/infinition/Bjorn)  and is rebuilt powerful tool designed to perform comprehensive network scanning, vulnerability assessment, and data ex-filtration.
 Its modular design and extensive configuration options allow for flexible and targeted operations.
 By combining different actions and orchestrating them intelligently, Ragnar can provide valuable insights into network security and help identify and mitigate potential risks.
+Ragnar is built for 64-bit Rasbian.
+Ragnar has also AP option making it easy to have on the go and easly from a phone just make Ragnar connect to a wifi network.

 The e-Paper HAT display and web interface make it easy to monitor and interact with Ragnar, providing real-time updates and status information.
 With its extensible architecture and customizable actions, Ragnar can be adapted to suit a wide range of security testing and monitoring needs.